 High matt verdigris paint that simulates the colour of corroded copper.
 Water soluble to easily tone back effects for the perfect result.
+(Take a look at the images at the bottom of this page)

 The dark coloured liquid dries to a high matt verdigris colour in 1 to 5 minutes depending on the temperature.
 Apply verdigris paint by brush or airbrush/sprayer.
 Verdigris paint looks best when applied to rough, textured surfaces.